 How to Blind Bake a Pie Shell

-One of the cardinal sins of pie making is s soggy, pale crust.
+One of the cardinal sins of pie-making is a soggy, pale crust.
 You can prevent under-baking a pie crust by prebaking it before adding the filling.
 Many cooks refer to this as blind baking the crust.

 You must blind-bake the crust for any fillings that require no baking or only need very short baking times.
-Blind baking is very easy:
+Blind baking is effortless:

 - Preheat the oven to 375°F.